 “Nobo Jatra is not just doing a single thing,” says Rini, the DRR organizer.
 “Nobo Jatra is trying to change whole lives.”

-ACT NOW: Support programs like this that help families lift themselves out of poverty.
+Support programs like this that help families lift themselves out of poverty.

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.